 I’d just breathed a sigh of relief (no letter this time) and was preparing to excavate the remains of my kids’ lunches when the unwelcome sounds of bickering and whining filled the air.
 I groaned internally.
-My daughters seem to be blessed with the ability to pick a fight with each other at the drop of a hat.

 There are days when I feel remarkably enlightened (or over-caffeinated) and my kids’ spats somehow don’t get under my skin.
 Today was not one of them.
 Today, for whatever reason, I just did not want to freakin’ deal with my kids’ innate tendency to create conflict.

 Over the din of two little voices shrieking various iterations of, “It’s not fair!” and “Noooo!” a lightbulb suddenly went off in my brain.
 I remembered recently seeing a friend’s Facebook post about making your own “Calm Down Jar.”

 “Girls!!”
 I practically yelled, trying to cover the frustration in my voice with what I hoped sounded like enthusiasm, “Let’s make a chill out jar!”

 They stopped arguing and looked at me, suddenly curious.
 “Okay,” they agreed.